dgroomes/aws-playground/lambda/README.md

 # lambda

-This project builds a Lambda function with Java 11 and exposes it via a Lambda *function URL*.
+This project builds an AWS Lambda function with Java 11 and exposes it via a Lambda *function URL*.

 ## Design